-IVY TECH FREN 101 Fall 4 credits IVY TECH FREN 102 Spring 4 credits COURSE #215201/215211
+IVY TECH FREN 101 Fall 4 credits IVY TECH FREN 102 Spring 4 credits events, culture, and history.
+Students will be able to receive dual credit through Ivy Tech.

 How do I use my understanding of another language and culture to reinforce and expand my knowledge of other disciplines and vice versa?